Bronchiolitis in Children

 How can I help prevent bronchiolitis in my child?

-Your child may also need a palivizumab shot.
+Your child may also need a palivizumab shot to help prevent infection with RSV.
+This medicine belongs to a group of medicines known as immunizing agents.
+It works by giving your child's body antibodies to protect it against RSV infection.
 During RSV season, these shots are advised for high-risk babies.
 High-risk babies include those born early or those with lung, heart, or immune system diseases.
 Talk with your child’s healthcare provider to see if the shot is right for your child.

 When should I call my child’s healthcare provider?